 The reality is far from ideal, and some men may not want to contribute financially toward their child’s needs.
-Moreover, both parties may not agree to the same terms regarding child support.
+Moreover, both parties may disagree with the same terms regarding child support.
 In such cases, hiring a divorce lawyer with a good understanding of the law is crucial.

 What is Child Support?

 Child support is a set amount of money paid by the non-custodial partner to the custodial partner to take care of the living and medical expenses of the children.
 Child support ends when the child turns 18 and graduates or turns 19 years old.
 Keep reading to find answers to the most frequently asked questions related to child support.

 How is child support calculated in California?